Mulberry Park, Bath

 Services: Landscape, Ecology & Graphics

-The development consists of over 700 dwellings, a new community Hub and primary school and a series of open spaces which include a large central park and a sensitively designed woodland walk.
+The development consists of over 700 dwellings with a new community Hub, a primary school and a series of open spaces which include a large central park and a sensitively designed woodland walk.

-The whole Mulberry Park development will link to a wider network of existing routes which will invite exploration of the neighbouring areas whilst facilitating the surrounding communities to come and enjoy the resources Mulberry Park has to offer both as a space and as a community.
+Wider Connections: The Mulberry Park development links to a wider network of existing routes which will invite exploration of the neighbouring areas whilst facilitating access for surrounding communities visit and enjoy the resources Mulberry Park has to offer both as a space and as a community.